 For many in 20th century ecumenism, D.T.
 Niles embodied oikoumene – unity and engagement – in his cultural and religious heritage, global leadership, and personal life.
 His greatest legacy may emerge from his preaching.
 Lacy reminds us it was Niles who said, “Evangelism is witness.
 It is one beggar telling another beggar where to get food.”
 Through often deceptively simple stories Niles posed provocative challenges to fellow Christians and evangelists worldwide.
-In the third James Reeb Memorial Lecture, “Travailing for a New World,” delivered March 1, 1968, Niles urged listeners to overcome divisions and conflicts that continued three years after Reeb’s death.
+In the third James Reeb Memorial Lecture, “Travailing for a New World,” (audio recording also available) delivered March 1, 1968, Niles urged listeners to overcome divisions and conflicts that continued three years after Reeb’s death.

 “Jesus was crucified not only in James Reeb but in the man who wielded the club – not only in those two men, but in the total society and the total nation.
 It is everybody’s guilt that conspired together.